TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

     frameborder="0">
 </iframe>

-All of the relatively less developed countries, like India, Brazil and South Africa, displays the same trend of a sharp drop in survival rate for the first 5 years of a childs life in 1960.
-In India, for example, you would have a 20 percent chance of dying before the age of 5.
-This trend is similar to what is seen in Denmark around 1900 (Which also is toggle-able in the plot).
-After the first 5 years the survival rate is more flat until the age of around 50 where it starts to drop again.
-The infant mortality rate is primarly a problem for the poorest countries, and is often not the deciding factor of life expectancy between two developed countries.
+The relatively less developed countries, like India, Brazil and South Africa, displayed the same trend of a sharp drop in survival rate for the first 5 years of a child's life in 1960.
+In India, for example, you would have a 20 percent chance of dying before age 5.
+This trend is similar to what is seen in Denmark around 1900 (Which also is toggleable in the plot).
+After the first 5 years, the survival rate is flat until around 50, when it starts to drop again.
+The infant mortality rate is primarily a problem for the poorest countries and is often not the deciding factor of life expectancy between two developed countries.

-Thus, one could expect that the next major factor has to do with improving life of those over 50 years old by investing and advancing the medical field, and by building a society where everyone has access to these tools.
+Thus, one could expect that the next major factor is improving the lives of those over 50 by investing in and advancing the medical field and building a society where everyone can access these tools.
 A natural question to ask is then: Does the life expectancy of a country correlate with the wealth and health expenditure of the country?
-In the next section we explore this question.
+In the next section, we explore this question.

 **With wealth comes health?**

-Moving forward to 2021 where infant mortality death rate is relatively insignificant for developed countries, we aim to find factors which seperate the countries with the highest life expectancy from the rest.
-We start by looking at the correlation between life expectancy, health expendure and GDP per capita.
+Moving forward to 2021, where the infant mortality death rate is relatively insignificant for developed countries, we aim to find factors that separate the countries with the highest life expectancy from the rest.
+We examine the correlation between life expectancy, health expenditure and GDP per capita.

 ![life_ex_health_ex_gdp](/life_ex_health_ex_gdp.jpg)

-In both cases there is a strong trend.
-However, we also see that the data resembles that of an logistic function, which we have drawn on the plot.
-And even a logistic function doesn't quite encaptulate the countries with the very largest wealth.
+In both cases, there is a strong trend.
+However, we also see that the data resembles that of a logistic function, which we have drawn on the plot.
+And even a logistic function only partially encapsulates the countries with the most extensive wealth.
 This indicates that a country can only get so far (given the current technology) by having money and spending money on health care.
-Here we also highlighted Japan and some other countries which are comparable to Japan in population size and development.
-Some interesting observations are USA being number one in terms of spending money on healthcare, while remaining relatively low in terms of life expectancy.
-Meanwhile, some of the top countries in terms of life expectancy, like Japan and Italy, are not in the top in terms of GDP per capita or health care expenditure.
-Rather, they score average in these two categories compared to similarly developed countries.
+Here we also highlighted Japan and other countries comparable to Japan in population size and development.
+Some interesting observations are that the USA is number one in spending money on healthcare while remaining relatively low in terms of life expectancy.
+Meanwhile, some of the top countries in terms of life expectancy, like Japan and Italy, are at a lower level regarding GDP per capita or healthcare expenditure.
+Instead, they score average in these two categories compared to similarly developed countries.
 This indicates that there are other factors at play here.

 **Exploring the Individual Factors: Investigating the Top Causes of Death in Japan, Germany, and Italy**

-As of now, we have only investigated life expectancy from a societal or national stand-point.
-It is time to dive into individuals and look at things such as lifestyle, diet and culture.
-In order to figure out what effect these factors have, we will investigate the specific cause of death in different countries.
+As of now, we have only investigated life expectancy from a societal or national standpoint.
+It is time to dive into individuals and look at lifestyle, diet and culture.
+We will explore the specific cause of death in different countries to determine these factors' effects.
 If we know the cause of death, we can relate this to the lifestyle of the people in that country.
 Here we show the top 10 causes of death in Japan, Germany and Italy.

 ![cause_of_death](/cause_of_death.jpg)

-In general, these top 10 causes of death makes up around 50 percent of all deaths in the country.
-[Globally speaking](https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death), it is more or less the same causes as seen here that constitutes most deaths.
-Thus, to see such discrepancy in for example Isochaemic heart disease is quite significant.
-Some of the categories varies somewhat.
-Japan, for example, has suicide (self-harm) as one of the top 10 causes of death in the country.
-Indeed, even though Japan has the highest life expectancy, it is still beaten in quite some categories, particularly strokes are quite frequent.
+These top 10 causes of death make up around 50 percent of all deaths in the country.
+[Globally speaking](https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death), it is more or less the exact causes seen here constitute most deaths.
+Thus, seeing such a discrepancy in Isochaemic heart disease is quite significant.
+Some of the categories vary somewhat.
+Japan, for example, has suicide (self-harm) as one of the country's top 10 causes of death.
+Indeed, even though Japan has the highest life expectancy, it is still beaten in quite some categories, mainly because strokes are frequent.

 **Japan, a case study**

-The Japanese has a culture of eating less red meat and more seafood and plantfood such as soybeans and tea.
-For example, on average the Japanese eat less than half as much meat as Canadians.
-Instead, they replace the meat with seafood [which is associated with a lower risk of ischemic heart disease, but an increased risk of stroke](https://observatoireprevention.org/en/2021/03/09/why-do-the-japanese-have-the-highest-life-expectancy-in-the-world/).
+The Japanese have a culture of eating less red meat and more seafood and plant foods such as soybeans and tea.
+For example, on average, the Japanese eat less than half as much meat as Canadians.
+Instead, they replace the meat with seafood [which is associated with a lower risk of ischemic heart disease but an increased risk of stroke](https://observatoireprevention.org/en/2021/03/09/why-do-the-japanese-have-the-highest-life-expectancy-in-the-world/).
 In addition, [The risk of stroke doubles every 10 years after 50](https://www.cdc.gov/stroke/risk_factors.htm).
-Thus, it makes sense that the Japanese population, having a particularly large part of their population be older than 50, is extra prone to strokes.
+Thus, it makes sense that the Japanese population, having a particularly large part of their population older than 50, is extra prone to strokes.

 The following table compares Japan to other countries in terms of diet:

 ![diet](/diet.JPG)

-Some of the risk factors of Ischaemic heart disease are [smoking, high blood pressure, high blood cholesterol, diabetes, overweight and obesity, poor diet, physical inactivity, and excessive alcohol use](https://www.cdc.gov/heartdisease/risk_factors.htm).
+Some risk factors of Ischaemic heart disease are [smoking, high blood pressure, high blood cholesterol, diabetes, overweight and obesity, poor diet, physical inactivity, and excessive alcohol use](https://www.cdc.gov/heartdisease/risk_factors.htm).
 Japanese has a low rate of obesity, with only around 4.8% for men and 3.7% for women.
-Canada, for comparison, has 24.6% for men and 26.2% for women, while those numbers are around 40% in USA.
+Canada, for comparison, has 24.6% for men and 26.2% for women, while those numbers are around 40% in the USA.
 However, they have a high rate of high blood pressure.
 This is likely due to the high salt intake in the Japanese diet.
-Furthermore, the Japanese are known to be workaholic and prone to stress, and this is also a risk factor for Ischaemic heart disease.
-So while we can see that Japan has an outstanding life expectancy, it is nowhere near perfect in all categories.
+Furthermore, the Japanese are known to be workaholics and prone to stress, which is also a risk factor for Ischaemic heart disease.
+So while we can see that Japan has a great life expectancy, it is nowhere near perfect in all categories.

 Thus, a natural question to ask is: what happens if you live your life perfectly according to these risk factors?